IsisChameleon/vectordb-chat/README.md

 1. Clone this repository.
 2. Install the necessary Python packages using the command `pip install -r requirements.txt`.
 3. Set the environment variable for your OpenAI API key.
-4. Run the Streamlit app using the command `streamlit run streamlit_app.py`.
+4. Run the Streamlit app using the command `streamlit run app_st.py`.

-## Usage
+## TO DO

-The chatbot starts with a system message that sets the tone for the conversation.
-It then alternates between receiving user inputs and generating AI responses.
-The conversation history is stored and used as context for generating future responses, allowing the chatbot to maintain conversational continuity.
+1. User message disappears while waiting for answers from agent.
+Should be displayed earlier.
+2. Add streaming
+3. Log user queries and answers to create a knowledge base (with some LLM monitoring tool)
+4. Improve context and speed, maybe save some data in an index (not just real time search etc... agent is slow)

 ## Contribution

 Contributions, issues, and feature requests are welcome.
-Feel free to check the [Issues](https://github.com/AustonianAI/chatbot-starter/issues) page if you want to contribute.
+Feel free to check the [Issues](https://github.com/IsisChameleon/vectordb-chat/issues) page if you want to contribute.

 ## License